-- With your hand, squeeze out as much excess water from the cucumbers as you possibly can.
+- With your hands, squeeze out as much excess water from the cucumbers as you possibly can.
 Drain and discard the excess liquid.

-- Put the cucumbers back into the bowl.
+- Return the cucumbers back into the bowl.

 - Garnish with shredded imitation crab and black sesame seeds.